Welcome to the

 University of Utah

 Anna is a Biomedical Engineering masters’ student at the University of Utah.
-In the MEND2 lab, she helps with data acquisition, analysis, and management for several studies.
+In the MEND2 lab, she helped with data acquisition, analysis, and management for several studies.
 Anna is passionate about research into the biological basis of mood changes.
 She hopes to develop more personalized mental health medicine.
 Outside of research, Anna loves listening to music and roller skating.

 The information posted on this site is consistent with the research reviewed and approved by the University of Utah Institutional Review Board (IRB) and Ohio State University IRB.
 However, the Utah and OSU IRBs have not reviewed all material posted on this site.
 You can contact us directly with any questions.
 You may also contact the relevant IRB if you have questions regarding your rights as a research participant.
 Also contact the local IRB if you have questions, complaints, or concerns which you do not feel you can discuss with the investigator.
 The University of Utah IRB may be reached by phone at (801) 581‐3655 or by e-mail at irb@hsc.utah.edu.
 The Ohio State University IRB may be reached by phone at (614)-688-8457 or by email at hsconcerns@osu.edu.